The most convenient way to make use of surplus solar energy is to store it and consume it later.

 *The national energy mix provides an overview of the share of each energy source in the total generated electricity.
 The Slovak energy mix can be found here.

-To sum it up, the virtual battery is definitely the easier option, but it would only be worth a go if there was no other alternative available.
+To sum it up, a virtual battery is definitely the easier option, but it would only be worth a go if there was no other alternative available.

-The advantages of physical battery storage brAIn are just visibly predominant.
-Especially when it comes to the most important factors such as financial savings.
-And even though installing physical storage may be a bit more time consuming, it certainly does not pose any problem.
+The advantages of the brAIn physical battery storage are clear, especially when it comes to the most important factors, such as financial savings.
+Even though installing physical storage may be a bit more time consuming, this certainly does not pose a problem.
 For a technology that pays for itself without you even knowing, it's simply worth the wait.
-Not to mention that you become more energy self-sufficient, environmentally friendly, and in a few years, when all the technology gets paid off, it becomes your net income.
+Not to mention that you become more energy self-sufficient, environmentally friendly, and in a few years when all the technology is paid off, the system will generate net income for you.

 Physical battery on lease

-As the comparison shows, higher initial costs tend to be one of the barriers when considering buying the physical battery.
-Usually, the crucial one.
+As the comparison shows, higher initial costs tend to be one of the primary barriers when considering physical batteries.
+Usually, the determining one.

 Luckily, there is an Energy as a Service model, or in other words, battery storage on lease, which effectively solves this problem.
-In addition to zero investment costs and a number of benefits associated with the operation of physical storage, you also get a share of the generated savings.
-The owner of the storage is the investor or other third party, entitled to the largest share of the savings.
-He either owns the storage for the entire approximately 15-year lifetime of the batteries or offers it to you for buy-back after a certain period of time.
+In addition to zero investment costs and all the benefits associated with the operation of physical storage, you also receive a share of the generated savings.
+The owner of the storage is an investor or other third party, who is entitled to the largest share of the savings.
+Either the storage is owned by the investor for the entire approximately 15-year lifetime of the batteries or it is offered to you for buy-back after a certain period of time.

-Although the battery storage on lease is currently only available for businesses and larger delivery points, we believe we will soon extend this service also to households.
+Although battery storage on lease is currently only available for businesses and larger delivery points, we believe it will soon be extended to households as well.
 Because every single energy customer deserves access to greener and cheaper electricity.

 At FUERGY, we are creating a better future of energy.
-One in which every customer is an integral part, participates in improving processes, helps to save costs and unnecessary electricity waste, and for all that he is also properly rewarded.
+One in which every customer is an integral part, participates in process improvements, and helps to save costs and unnecessary electricity waste, and for all of that is rewarded financially.

 Let's create it together.